Correlation inference attacks against machine learning models: Results

 Interestingly, the difference in vulnerability between Logistic Regression and MLP models reduces as the number of variables in the dataset $n$ increases, with our attack achieving similar accuracy against the two for $n\geq6$.
 We rule out the possibility of models learning the same decision boundary, as the MLP models are, on average, 1 to 4\% less accurate, with the gap in accuracy increasing with $n$.
-We believe this could instead be due to MLP models becoming more robust as $n$ increases, i.e., having fewer local minima, as more input variables are likely to be predictive of the output $Y$.
+We believe this could instead be due to MLP models' training algorithm becoming more stable as $n$ increases, i.e., the loss having fewer local minima, as more input variables are likely to be predictive of the output $Y$.

-We obtain similar trends on $B=5$ classification bins, and refer the reader to Fig.~\ref{fig:rand-tar-attack-5-bins} in the Appendix for detailed results.
+We obtain similar trends on $N_B=5$ classification bins, and refer the reader to Fig.~\ref{fig:rand-tar-attack-5-bins} in the Supplementary Materials for detailed results.